-(ii) Ordinary shares
+(i) Ordinary shares

 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of ordinary shares are recognized as a deduction from equity, net of any tax effects.
+The bank recognizes receivable from shareholder with a corresponding increase in share capital when the capital increase is legally binding.

-(iii) Dividends
+(ii) Dividends